 Press Release: Hohenstein's WATson testing device adopted as the standard

-- How effectively textiles or systems (ie. bedding or apparel systems) retain heat or cool down
+- How effectively textiles or systems (ie. bedding, apparel or seating systems) retain heat or cool down

-- Whether materials are able to effectively transport sweat away from the skin and quickly release it into the environment
+- How effectively materials are able to transport sweat away from the skin and quickly release it into the environment

-We have developed or modified specialized equipment to reliably determine the physical parameters of heat and moisture management.
-Moreover, we use climate chambers to simulate wear and climate conditions that are adjusted to the environment of use to test for specific application scenarios.
+Through extensive research, we've developed or modified specialized equipment to reliably determine the physical parameters of heat and moisture management.
+To test for specific user scenarios, we use climate chambers to simulate use and climate conditions that are adjusted to the application.

-- Ongoing research and customized testing on the interaction between bodies, climate and textile materials and products (such as fabrics, clothing, PPE, bedding, sleeping bags, car seats, etc.)
+- Ongoing research and customized testing for the interaction between bodies, climate and textile materials and products (fabrics, clothing, workwear, PPE, bedding, sleeping bags, car seats, etc.)

 - Quantitative measurement and quality control of individual parameters (heat and moisture management, cooling, skin comfort) for textile materials

-- Assessment of comfort (heat and moisture management, wear comfort on the skin) of textile products
+- Assessment of heat and moisture management and skin comfort of textile products

 - Assessment and advice for comfort-optimized textile materials and products